What is Cloud Computing – A guide for beginners

 PaaS (Platform as a Service)

-In PaaS, a customer is responsible only for the Data and Application, rest of the things like OS, Server, Virtualization, Networking, Middleware is taken care by the provider.
+In PaaS, a customer is responsible only for the Data and Application, the rest of the things like OS, Server, Virtualization, Networking, and Middleware are taken care of by the provider.
 It allows IT companies to focus on business solutions and not on IT infrastructure.
 A PaaS vendor provides the ability to deploy and run the application hosted by a development team.

 Benefits of PaaS